Das Wort der Zukunft – The word of the future

-The DAAD London team is currently in the process of establishing the prizes and organising engaging online activities around the competition, including the final event, during which the winners will be announced.
+The DAAD London team is currently in the process of organising engaging online activities around the competition, including the final event, during which the winners will be announced.
 More information on this will be published here as soon as possible.

 In order to facilitate the integration of the competition into German classes, we have created teaching material and solutions with recommendations for each exercise for the following language levels: A1/A2, B1, B2 and C1/C2.
 The material is flexible and easy to adapt, teachers are given the option to either plan a whole lesson or to pick certain exercises to suit their usual class schedule.

 The exercises reflect on lexical and syntactical facets of the German language incorporating all four language skills (speaking, writing, listening and reading) and they focus on current topics to give inspiration for the process of creating the German word of the future.

 The teaching material as well as the solutions can be sent to lecturers/teachers upon request, please email us and specify which language level(s) you would want to receive.
 We are looking forward to many of your German students/pupils signing up for the German Language Competition.